JetBrains/intellij-sdk-docs/topics/reference_guide/themes/themes_extras.md

 ### Customizing Editor Scroll Bar Colors

 Editor scroll bar colors should be coordinated with, and switch together with an editor color scheme.
-Please note that Custom UI Theme (<path>*.theme.json</path>) files also contain `ScrollBar.*` name attributes, but these are for scroll bars outside the context of the editor.
+Please note that custom theme (<path>*.theme.json</path>) files also contain `ScrollBar.*` name attributes, but these are for scroll bars outside the context of the editor.

 > The Editor Scroll Bar colors are the only editor scheme settings that cannot be customized and exported through IDE preferences.
 >